Ruel Sotiriou: Dover Athletic and return to Orient

 On 1 November 2019, he joined National League side Dover Athletic on a month's loan.
 His debut came in the FA Cup First Round tie at home to EFL League One side Southend United on 10 November.
-Coming on as an 81st minute substitute for Steven Rigg, Sotiriou scored the only goal of the game three minutes later.
+Coming on as an 81st-minute substitute for Steven Rigg, Sotiriou scored the only goal of the game three minutes later.
 He later said, "For the goal I literally took a touch out of my feet, I was going to square it to Inih but I thought 'No I'm going to take a shot'."
 On 26 November, Sotiriou scored twice in the 4–3 league defeat at home to Maidenhead United.

 Returning to Orient on 28 November, Sotiriou came on as a second-half substitute for Conor Wilkinson in the EFL Trophy Second Round match at Bristol Rovers on 4 December.
 The tie ended 1–1, and Sotiriou missed the last penalty as Orient lost 4–2 in the shoot-out.

 Sotiriou made his Football League debut on 26 December 2019, coming on as a second-half substitute for Dan Happe, and scoring in the 3–1 home defeat to Colchester United.
 He scored in the second minute of his next match, the 1–1 draw at Newport County on 29 December.

 After scoring six goals in eight matches, Sotiriou was awarded the EFL League Two Player of the Month award for March 2022, his goals helping steer Orient away from the relegation zone.

+Following the conclusion of the 2023–24 season, Sotiriou was offered a new contract.

+Bristol Rovers

+On 26 June 2024, Sotiriou agreed to join fellow League One side Bristol Rovers on a three-year deal with the option for a further season.
+Although the striker was due to be out of contract, an undisclosed fee was agreed in order to avoid the need for a compensation committee hearing.
+On 7 September 2024, he scored a first goal for the club, capitalising on a defensive mix-up to equalise in an eventual 2–1 defeat to Barnsley.
+Following a slow start to his time with the club, his form improved during the second half of the season, Sotiriou himself attributing this to the sacking of previous manager Matt Taylor and subsequent appointment of Iñigo Calderón.

 International career

-Sotiriou made his debut for Cyprus internationally in March 2019 when he appeared in the 2020 UEFA European Under-19 Championship qualification for Cyprus, but these were cancelled during the qualification due to Covid-19.
+Sotiriou made his debut for Cyprus internationally in March 2019 when he appeared in the 2020 UEFA European Under-19 Championship qualification for Cyprus, but these were cancelled during the qualification due to COVID-19.
 He first appeared with the Cyprus U21 team in their attempt to qualify for the 2021 UEFA European Under-21 Championship in the autumn of 2019.

+Sotiriou made his debut for the senior Cyprus national team on 21 March 2024 in a friendly against Latvia.